youkol/kaptcha-spring-boot-starter/README.md

 ### 3. application.yml
 ```
-# support zero-configuration mode, it will running by the default value.
+# Support zero-configuration mode, it will running by the default value.
+# For Example:
 # youkol:
 #   web:
 #     kaptcha: